 Thanksgiving is the perfect holiday to share a meal and celebrate with family and friends.
 For the average American family, the year is not complete without a bountiful gathering filled with all the trimmings.
 The holiday represents a moment when family members from young to old come together to share some valuable time, laughter, food, and thankfulness.
-This year, however, may look a little different.
+This year, however, could still look a little different.

-The current pandemic presents an opportunity for creativity and finding new ways to celebrate with those we love.
+If you have someone in your family who is at high risk or loved ones across the country who are still concerned about travel, the current pandemic presents an opportunity for creativity and finding new ways to celebrate with those we love.
 The good news is that Thanksgiving is not ruined.
 There are still many safe ways to celebrate the holiday while giving thanks this year:

 Send Your Loved One’s Treats